• Home

 This city home has a traditional exterior design utilizing brick, limestone, and french doors with transoms on the first floor.
 The interior of this 5,000 sq. ft. home is intended to provide a tailored aesthetic that is classical in its organization and use of symmetry.This historic home was renovated and expanded to provide ample space for gathering and entertaining.
 Cathedral ceilings and dormer windows provide soaring spatial volumes and abundant natural light while the open floor plan enhances the fluid connections between rooms.By expanding the attic space within the existing footprint, this home design was able to accommodate the functional needs of the client without sacrificing the limited lot area available.
 The extended front porch also provides generous outdoor living space along the front facade of the home.

-Situated on a beautiful lakefront site, the client desired to maximize the lake view from every room with a plan that was very open yet provided comfortable, defined spaces.Incorporating refined stone and masonry details, this Chicago neighborhood home greets guest with its expansive front porch, providing a comfortable and sheltered respite from the bustling urban surroundings.Great care was taken to integrate a family room, mudroom and master suite addition to this brick colonial home.
-The master bath, located above the existing sunroom, is wrapped with wood pilasters and a ribbon of windows, to create a light and delicate element above.
+Situated on a beautiful lakefront site, the client desired to maximize the lake view from every room with a plan that was very open yet provided comfortable, defined spaces.Incorporating refined stone and masonry details, this Chicago neighborhood home greets guest with its expansive front porch, providing a comfortable and sheltered respite from the bustling urban surroundings.Carved limestone, hand forged metal work, and custom millwork instill a classic elegance to this 17,000 sq. ft.
+Italianate home located on Lake Michigan in Chicago’s beautiful North Shore.

 The approach to this lake front home is deliberately understated allowing the beautiful setting and landscaping to take center stage.The distinctive Georgian character of this home was meticulously restored and renewed through sensitive design solutions and finely crafted detailing.
 Additionally, refinements to the landscape design and front approach help reinforce the symmetry of the front facade.This home was completely renovated and expanded to enhance the original Dutch Colonial character.
 The addition of the covered stone front porch, which wraps around the house and ties into the new sunroom, offers a variety of outdoor living spaces appropriate for every season.